markt-de/puppet-nextcloud/README.md

 }
 ```

-The app name should be the hey in the hash and any configuration parameters for that app
+The app name should be the key in the hash and any configuration parameters for that app
 should be key/value pairs within.

 ### Performing Updates